zhendrikse/Introductory-course-TDD-Task-List-Kata/README.md

   - View tasks by deadline with the `view by deadline` query.
   - Don’t remove the functionality that allows users to view tasks by project, but change the query to `view by project`.

 Please also take into consideration the [Considerations and Approaches](https://kata-log.rocks/task-list-kata) section from the original kata description.
+At least alwyas segregate commands (that don't return anything and modify the state of the system) and queries (returning values but leaving the state of the system invariant).

+Last but not least: verify all the time you have 100% test coverage.
+As soon as you get below 100%, you wrote production code that you did not specify/test yet!

 # Implementation